-- · Students are expected to attend all classes in a timely manner. - The instructor must list class tardy/absent guidelines in the syllabus, and mark student attendance accordingly. - Students absent from all classes for a period of 14 consecutive days may be withdrawn from the Institute as of their last day of attendance. - Unexcused Absences from any one class for 14 consecutive days may result in administrative withdrawal from that class, as of the last day of attendance.
+- Students are expected to attend all classes in a timely - The instructor must list class tardy/absent guidelines in the syllabus, and mark student attendance accordingly. - Students absent from all classes for a period of 14 consecutive days may be withdrawn from the Institute as of their last day of attendance. - · Unexcused Absences from any one class for 14 consecutive days may result in administrative withdrawal from that class, as of the last day of attendance. - Consecutive absences are counted before and after holidays, as one continuous period.
+Holiday does not constitute a restart.